For more than 50 years, video games have evolved beyond the scope of our imagination.

 The serious games market is segmented by market-based and purpose-based classifications.
 Market-based classifications describe the industries that have adopted serious games to help special interest groups.

 Today educational games are more widespread than ever, 74% of teachers implement digital game-based learning into their lessons.
-From kindergarten to university students, serious games are the most effective medium for teaching curriculum.
+From kindergarten to university students, serious games are the most effective medium for the teaching curriculum.

 Digital games have revolutionised training in the health industry, medical simulation offers a cost-effective and risk-free alternative to traditional medical training for procedures.
 Games are also used as a clinical therapy tool to aid in rehabilitation.